tomdaboom/ma4n1_perfect_graphs/README.md

 - `graph_redefinition.lean`, which contains a more convenient redefinition of graphs for most combinatorial applications, and
 - `OLD`, which is another directory containing other `.lean` files we used while we were working on the project.
 We strongly advise that you don't look in there - the vast majority of content there has been copied to the master file where needed, and the rest is unused.

+Also, we have been using LEAN live (LEAN's online editor) and so have not been updating Mathlib - there may be several problems if you try and run this without updating Mathlib by yourself.

 # ma4n1_perfect_graphs

 Things we already have :